netlify/labs/features/graph/documentation/api-authentication.md

 - Box
 - Contentful

+If you'd like to see more providers available, please [give us your feedback](#feedback).

 ## Feedback

 If you have any feedback on the feature, make sure to [fill out our survey](https://ntl.fyi/apiauthsurvey).